rbowsley/lamplighthelp/source/16-18-0_Search_Indexing.markdown

 When you search for information using the search bar in the top right corner of the page, it uses a special search index to find information.
 Occasionally you may need to rebuild this - be aware that this can take a long time if you have a large number of profiles or records.

-- Go to 'admin -> system administration -> Data Management -> Rebuild free text search index for profiles / {{work}} etc records (depending on which one you need to rebuild).
+- Go to 'admin -> system administration -> Data Management -> Rebuild free text search index for profiles / {{work}} etc. records (depending on which one you need to rebuild).

 ![Rebuild Free Text Search](16.18.0a.png)